Yamamoto Tōshū (1906-1994)

 Comes with fitted signed and sealed wooden box and silk pouch.

 Top-class Bizen chaire made by Yamamoto Tōshū.
-Tōshū began to work with clay at the age of 15 and became independent only 12 years later in 1933.
-Interesting is, that he later decided to experience some more training, however, not under a Bizen master but under Kusube Yaichi (1897-1984), who has possibly stimulated his progressive eye on traditional Bizen ceramics.
-Kusube also helped him to to master the potter's wheel, what eventually let Tōshū become one of the best Bizen potters of all time.
+Tōshū began working with clay at the age of 15, and only 12 years later, in 1933, he became independent.
+It is interesting to note that he later decided to study further, but not with a Bizen master, but with Kusube Yaichi (1897-1984), who may have stimulated his progressive view of traditional Bizen ceramics.
+Kusube also helped him master the potter's wheel, which is why Tōshū is said to have made the finest wheel-thrown objects in Bizen.

-The tea caddy is signed underneath with the potter's mark.
-Comes with fitted wooden box with original inscription: Bizen katashiki chaire ("Tea Caddy with Distinct Shoulders"), and signature: Tōshū-zō ("Made by Tōshū").
+The tea caddy is signed with the potter's mark on the bottom.
+Comes with a fitted wooden box with original inscription: Bizen katashiki chaire ("Tea Caddy with Distinctive Shoulders") and signature: Tōshū-zō ("Made by Tōshū").